Finance & Investment

 Frequently Asked Questions

 Coast FIRE is the point where your invested savings are large enough to grow to your full retirement goal on their own, without any more contributions.
 Once you hit your Coast FIRE number, you only need to earn enough to cover current living expenses.
+The name refers to the idea that you have done the heavy lifting and can now 'coast' to retirement without adding more to your portfolio.

 More Finance Calculators